housecurve/housecurve.github.io/TUNING.md

 ### Target curve
-A Target Curve, or “house curve”, is visual guide to ensure you tune your audio system in the right direction.
-The system is "tuned" when the average power measurement matches the Target Curve.
+A Target Curve, or “house curve”, is a visual guide to ensure you tune your audio system in the right direction.
+The system is "tuned" when the average  measurement matches the Target Curve.

 HouseCurve provides some common curves to experiment with.
 These can be selected by going to [Setup](MANUAL.md/setup-screen).
 The "House" curves are flatter and intended for home listening.
 The "Car" curves have significantly more bass which is common for automobile listing.
-HouseCurve will display the selected curve on the power plot when there are measurements.
+HouseCurve will display the selected curve on the magnitude plot when there are measurements.

 ![target curve](/assets/img/target_curve.png "Measurement compared to B&K target curve (yellow)")